OPTIMUS SCHOOL OF MOTORING

 It could be a very long time before all businesses and life return to normal.
 Please be patient with me as I try to get my business running again during this ‘New Normal’.

 In evaluating my return to training on-road, I also have to be alert to the risks to my pupils, myself, vehicle insurance, public indemnity, and public liability insurance.
 Failure to follow Government and HSE Guidance to provide a safe environment for pupils may breach HSE Regulations.

-Therefore, all lessons will be conducted with both pupils and myself wearing PPE, face masks and disposable gloves, if necessary.
+Therefore, all lessons will be conducted with both pupils and myself wearing PPE, face coverings.
 Stringent cleaning procedures will be implemented before and after each lesson, and pupils will have to confirm that they are well and healthy before any lesson begins.

 PRECAUTIONS DURING DRIVING LESSONS